Nolitha-Princess/shea-beauty/README.md

 ## Room for Improvement

 Room for improvement:
-- The wishlist button can work and actually give information to the shop
+- The wishlist button can work and actually give information to the shop and show what the customers have put in their wishlist.
 - The prohect can have an instore cart which notifies the shop of what someone wants and they can just get in shop and pick it up and pay without wasting time.